qsz746/ITMO_with_fast_SRGAN/README.md

 opencv-python==4.1.1.26<br />
 numpy==1.17.2<br />

-We used external computing services WestGrid, explain if it makes any difference to run them on the conventional PCs and laptops. <br />
+We used external computing services WestGrid, it makes any difference to run them on the conventional PCs and laptops.
+Our project is running on beluga which belongs to westGrid.
+Thus, we can use the virtual environment and GPUs to run the training process.
+In another word, our own laptops don't have the capacity and ability to trian such a large dataset. <br />

 # Before you run: